Improved and Generalized Upper Bounds on the Complexity of Policy Iteration: Introduction

 \section{Introduction}

-We consider a discrete-time dynamic system whose state transition depends on a control.
-We assume that there is a {\bf state space} $X$ of finite size $n$.
-When at state $i \in \{1,..,n\}$, the control is chosen from a {\bf control space} $A$ of finite size\footnote{In the works of \citet{ye,ye2,hansen} that we reference, the integer ``$m$'' denotes the total number of actions, that is $nm$ with our notation.
-When we restate their result, we do it with our own notation, that is we replace their $''m''$ by $''nm''$.} $m$.
-The control $a \in A$ specifies the {\bf transition probability} $p_{ij}(a)=\P(i_{t+1}=j | i_t=i, a_t=a)$ to the next state $j$.
-At each transition, the system is given a reward $r(i,a,j)$ where $r$ is the instantaneous {\bf reward function}.
-In this context, we look for a stationary deterministic policy (a function $\pi:X \rightarrow A$ that maps states into controls\footnote{Restricting our attention to stationary deterministic policies is not a limitation.
-Indeed, for the optimality criterion to be defined soon, it can be shown that there exists at least one stationary deterministic policy that is optimal \citep{puterman}.}) that maximizes the expected discounted sum of rewards from any state $i$, called the {\bf value of policy $\pi$} at state $i$:
+We consider a discrete-time dynamic system whose state transition depends on a control, where the {\bf state space} $X$ is of finite size $n$.
+When at state $i \in \{1,..,n\}$, the action is chosen from a set of admissible actions $A_i \subset A$, where the {\bf action space} $A$ is of finite size $m$, such that $(A_i)_{1 \le i \le n}$ form a partition of $A$.
+The action $a \in A_i$ specifies the {\bf transition probability} $p_{ij}(a)=\P(i_{t+1}=j | i_t=i, a_t=a)$ to the next state $j$.
+At each transition, the system is given a reward $r(i,a,j) \in \mathbb{R}$ where $r$ is the instantaneous {\bf reward function}.
+In this context, we look for a stationary deterministic policy\footnote{Restricting our attention to stationary deterministic policies is not a limitation.
+Indeed, for the optimality criterion to be defined soon, it can be shown that there exists at least one stationary deterministic policy that is optimal \citep{puterman}.}, that is a function $\pi:X \rightarrow A$ that maps states into admissible actions (for all $i$, $\pi(i) \in A_i$) that maximizes the expected discounted sum of rewards from any state~$i$, called the {\bf value of policy $\pi$} at state~$i$: